 Choosing the Right International Payroll Partner

-When considering an international payroll partner, the first question companies should ask themselves is whether to seek out a payroll partner that specializes in a single territory, or a partner that can provide payroll services on a global scale.
+When considering an international payroll outsourcing solution, companies must decide whether to seek a payroll partner that specializes in a single territory or a partner that can manage payroll on a global scale.

-Before committing to an international payroll provider, companies should carefully vet multiple providers to determine the best fit for their unique business needs to ensure a prosperous partnership.
+Before committing to a payroll partner, companies should carefully vet multiple providers to determine the best fit for their business needs and ensure a prosperous partnership.

-Six questions that every company needs to ask before selecting a payroll partner:
+Below are six questions every company should ask before selecting a global payroll partner:

-Companies need to define clear, agreed-upon goals in order to help shape the relationship with their payroll partner and ensure a positive experience going forward.
+Companies need to define clear, agreed-upon goals in order to help shape the relationship with their payroll provider and ensure a positive experience going forward.

 If a payroll partner uses third-party local providers, it is important to know how they are managed and whether or not it will affect their relationship with the international payroll provider.
-This will help companies understand how the relationships will work going forward.
+This helps companies understand how the relationship will work going forward.

-Companies need to ask where a team is located, how many experts they have in a particular market, and what they do to ensure their payroll services are compliant with all local regulations.
-This will help determine whether a payroll provider has the necessary expertise to help companies avoid compliance issues down the road.
+Companies should ask where a team is located, how many experts they have in a particular market, and what they do to ensure their global payroll operations are compliant with all local regulations.
+These factors determine whether a payroll provider has the necessary expertise to help companies avoid compliance issues down the road.

-Compliance requirements for expatriates are different in every country and it is important for companies to know the requirements in their target countries.
-For example, in Singapore, income taxes and social security contribution rates for expatriates and locals are different.
-Before selecting a partner, companies need to make sure the payroll company understands the unique requirements for each type of employee they plan to hire in a country.
+Compliance requirements for expatriates are different in every country, and companies must understand the requirements in their target countries.
+Before selecting a global payroll partner, companies should make sure that partner understands the unique requirements for each type of employee they plan to hire in a country.

 Do they offer online documentation and troubleshooting?
 Do companies have a dedicated representative on the account that they can call in an emergency?
-Do employees come to their employer with questions or do they go to the payroll service?
-Companies need to anticipate how the long-term relationship with a payroll provider will work and how their employees will interact with and benefit from the service.
+Companies need to anticipate how the long-term relationship with a payroll provider will work and how their employees will interact with and benefit from the solution.

 Keep Communication Open

-Once an international payroll partner has been selected, companies should focus on maintaining open lines of communication with their provider.
-By establishing clear goals for the relationship with a regular schedule of reporting and follow-up, companies and their payroll partners can set the foundation to build a successful working relationship.
+Once you have selected an international payroll partner, you should focus on maintaining open lines of communication with your partner.
+By establishing clear goals for the relationship with a regular schedule of reporting and follow-up, companies and their global payroll partners can set the foundation to build a successful working relationship.

-It can also be beneficial for companies to hold an annual review of their account.
-This provides an opportunity to examine inefficiencies, discuss opportunities for improvement, and hear about new services that can provide additional benefits.
+It's also beneficial for companies to hold an annual review of their account.
+Annual reviews provide an opportunity to examine inefficiencies, discuss opportunities for improvement, and hear about new global payroll solutions and integrations that can provide additional benefits.